PhD in Education Program

 - To improve the ability to analyze current social, economic, political, and ethical issues and concerns in their relationship to various educational and community situations and activities.

-Our doctoral program is individualized, interdisciplinary, and experiential.
+Our doctoral degree in education is individualized, interdisciplinary, and experiential.
 Students, with the guidance of faculty advisors, plan their own programs to meet self-defined goals.
 To accomplish these goals, students engage in a variety of intensive courses, independent studies, seminars, and internships of a highly practical nature.
 Success in the program requires a high degree of personal initiative, self-directed learning, and commitment to inquiry as a style of personal and professional growth.